PV Repowering 2026: How Industrial Companies Are Modernizing Their Existing Plants and Selling Them to Investors

 What are our projections for a 500-kWp industrial rooftop system installed in 2010 with 4 years remaining under the EEG?

-Option D – Repowering and Sale to an Investor: CAPEX of approximately €950,000 is fully recouped through the proceeds from the sale; asset value after repowering ~€1.1 to 1.4 million.
-Added value: €150,000 to 450,000 plus cash generated, plus an optional on-site PPA for discounted electricity for self-consumption.
+- Option D – Repowering and Sale to an Investor: CAPEX of approximately €950,000 is fully recouped through the proceeds from the sale; asset value after repowering: ~€1.1 to 1.4 million.
+Added value: €150,000 to 450,000, plus cash released, plus an optional on-site PPA for discounted self-generated electricity.

 Tax Incentive: Combining Section 7g of the Income Tax Act (EStG) with Repowering

-The profitability analysis hinges on the balance between the existing tariff structure and the new module configuration.
+The profitability analysis hinges on the balance between the existing array and the new modules.
 From a tax perspective, repowering combines with traditional tools such as the investment deduction and special depreciation under Section 7g of the German Income Tax Act (EStG), as well as declining-balance depreciation—we describe the exact mechanics in detail in the article on “Saving on Photovoltaic Taxes in 2026.”
 With proper structuring, a large portion of the repowering CAPEX can be claimed for tax purposes as early as the first and second years.

 LCOE vs. Industrial Electricity Price: The Crucial Spread

 To put the LCOE level into perspective: In 2026, the levelized cost of electricity (LCOE) for photovoltaic systems will range between 5.7 and 8.8 ct/kWh for commercial rooftop installations over 30 kWp in southern Germany.
-A repowered solar system thus operates at costs that are significantly below the industrial electricity price: According to the BDEW electricity price analysis for January 2026, new contracts for small to medium-sized industrial companies will pay an average of 16.0 ct/kWh net in 2026, while medium-sized and large industrial companies will pay 14.4 to 15.9 ct/kWh—following a decrease of 1.6 ct/kWh thanks to electricity tax relief and transmission grid fee subsidies.
-This spread between the industrial electricity price and the repowered LCOE is the investment case—and at the same time, the key advantage for any business owner who wants to make their energy supply predictable in the long term.
+A repowered solar plant thus operates at costs that are significantly below the industrial electricity price: According to the BDEW’s April 2026 electricity price analysis, new contracts for small- to medium-sized industrial companies will pay an average of 16.7 ct/kWh net in 2026—0.9 ct/kWh less than in the previous year, which the BDEW attributes to the subsidy for transmission grid fees.
+For medium-sized industrial facilities with annual consumption of 20 to 70 million kWh, the BDEW most recently reported 15.9 ct/kWh; for large industrial facilities with 70 to 150 million kWh, 14.4 ct/kWh—both figures are for 2025; figures for 2026 are not yet available.
+This spread between the industrial electricity price and the repowered LCOE is the investment story—and at the same time, the key advantage for any business owner who wants to make their energy supply predictable in the long term.

 Institutional buyers—infrastructure funds, IPPs, and family offices—will pay between 8 and 12 times EBITDA for existing clean German solar assets in 2026.
 On a €/kWp basis, repowered industrial plants with a good remaining EEG term or PPA hedging fetch between 1,000 and 1,400 €/kWp.
 Buyers’ expected unlevered returns range from 5 to 8 percent per year, rising to 8 to 10 percent with battery storage co-location.